-In the 2016 reporting period, Defence provided the following various training relevant to this convention to international students:
+In the 2017 reporting period, Defence provided the following various training relevant to this convention to international students:

 - a.
-The Military Engineering Officer Basic course, at the School of Military Engineering Moorebank in New South Wales, was provided to four members of the New Zealand Defence Force, one member of the Royal Malaysian Armed Forces, and one member of His Majesty's Armed Forces (Tonga). - b.
-The Search Advisor Course, at the School of Military Engineering Moorebank, was provided to two members of the New Zealand Defence Force, three members of the Republic of Fiji Military Forces and one member of the Pakistan Armed Forces. - c.
-Technical support was provided to the Royal Malaysian Armed Forces to improve the Royal Malaysian Armed Forces explosive detection dog capability. - d.
-Explosive Ordnance Hazard and Search training was provided to the Republic of Fiji Military Forces and the Papua New Guinea Defence Force.
+The Military Engineering Officer Basic course, at the School of Military Engineering Moorebank in New South Wales, was provided to two members of the New Zealand Defence Force, one member of the Republic of Fiji Military Forces, and one member of His Majesty's Armed Forces (Tonga). - b.
+The Search Advisor Course, at the School of Military Engineering Moorebank, was provided to three members of the New Zealand Defence Force, one member of the Royal Malaysian Armed Forces and two members of the Republic of Fiji Military Forces.